sufangwang-npu/ATAC-DEA/README.md

 **PeakCaller:** Suffix of peak calling results files[.bed] (***necessary***)

-### ATAC-DEA Data Pretreatment Guide
+### ATAC-DEA Data Preparation Guide
 #### 1. Organize your data files
-To do data pretreatment, three files are needed.
+To do data preparation, three files are needed.
 We recommend organizing all of the data files in one directory, and placing mapping results files (generally .bam file) in ‘./reads’; placing peak calling results files (generally .bed file) in ‘./peaks’.
-We use some example files in ‘ATAC-DEA/ATAC-DEA_DataPretreatment/extra’ to hint.
+We use some example files in ‘ATAC-DEA/preparation/extra’ to hint.

 #### 2. Install dependency packages
 Before the work, some dependency packages needs to be installed